ljaquinopo/aquino-u2l-exercise02/README.md

 ### A. Creating a repository for your site
 1. In the upper-right corner of any page, select **+**, then click **New repository**.
 2. Use the Owner dropdown menu to select the account you want to own the repository.
 3. Type a name for your repository and an optional description.
 If you're creating a user or organization site, your repository must be named `<user>.github.io` or `<organization>.github.io`.
 If your user or organization name contains uppercase letters, you must lowercase the letters.
-For more information, see ["About GitHub Pages"](https://docs.github.com/en/pages/getting-started-with-github-pages/about-github-pages).
 4. Choose a repository visibility.
-For more information, see ["About repositories"](https://docs.github.com/en/get-started/quickstart/github-glossary#repository).
 5. Select **Initialize this repository with a README**.
 6. Click **Create repository**.